yangcas/yangcas1.github.io/_pages/cv.md

 In recent years,  motion tracking methods based on dedicated hardware devices (e.g., infrared devices and cameras) are used successfully in many commercial products, such the Vive of HTC, and the 360 VR camera of Microsoft.
 However, these methods are either expensive or have large computation overhead, and not good enough for tracking a user’s gesture or posture in our daily life.
 Compared with the dedicated hardware devices, ubiquitous devices with reliable speakers and microphones can be developed to achieve cheap acoustic-based motion tracking, which is appropriate for low-power and low-cost IoT applications.
 Due to the limited sampling rate on mobile devices,  traditional Doppler effect based and FMCW based methods only provide coarse grained measurements (e.g., dozens of centimeters), and it's challenge to track the small motion of mobile user, such as walking, waving hand , and monitoring breath.
-In this demonstration, we propose a mobile devices (e.g., smartphones) ranging and motion tracking scheme, which can be developed on commercial mobile devices to provide fine-grained location and motion tracking for the devices.
+In this demonstration, we propose a acoustic based ranging and motion tracking scheme, which can be developed on commercial mobile devices (e.g., smartphones) to provide fine-grained location and motion tracking for the devices.
 Our key insight we can use the acoustic phase change at mobile devices to achieve accurate distance measurement, as shown in Fig. 1.
 A prototype system of ranging and monitor breathing is implemented on a standard Android smart phone, as shown in Fig. 2.
 Experiment results show that our method can achieve an impressive millimeter-level ranging accuracy, and can detect small and slow movements.